andrewdempsey2018/An-Xmas-Adventure/README.md

 ![GSXCC](./assets/readme/gxscc.png)

+Used 'colourDesigner' Gradient generator to help with the background sky colours: https://colordesigner.io/gradient-generator

 ### Workspace

 <hr>

 #### Gitpod & Visual Studio Code

 Both Gitpod and Visual Studio Code were used to develop code.

 <br>

 #### Version Control

 ##### Git

 For version control we utilized the terminal to add and/or commit to Git and push to GitHub